msdavid/i3autofloat/README.md

 ## USE
 Before anything make a copy of your i3 config file somewhere safe.
 This is quick hack that I made for myself.
 It has been minimally tested and possibly buggy.
-It might not be the most elegant, but works great for me Ping me if you need help.
+It might not be the most elegant, but works great for me.
+Ping me if you need help.

 - place this script on a folder in your PATH,